Vivojay/mariana-music-player/README.md

 E.g. `pip install llvmlite‑0.37.0‑cp39‑cp39‑win_amd64.whl`
 Now, Install PyPI modules from pip using `pip install -r requirements.txt`

+Now you need to install a release of ffmpeg from their [official site](https://ffmpeg.org/download.html) and then VLC media player with the same architecture (32 or 64 bit) as your python version

 ## Technical
 This program uses the pygame module for playing and controlling songs stored locally.